 Address: Arch St, Philadelphia, PA 19102

 44. Magic Gardens

 Designed by Isiah Zagar, the Magic Gardens cover about half a city block.
 It has a cool mosaic design made of all sorts of things, like ceramic shards or bottles.

 The Morris Arboretum is connected to the University of Pennsylvania, and is 92-acres of wooded plants and sculpture gardens.

 Address: 100 E Northwestern Ave, Philadelphia, PA 19118

 Ever wonder what happened to Albert Einstein’s brain?
 Me neither, but now I know!
-About 46 small portions of it lay on display in Philly’s very odd Mütter Museum.
-Located in the College of Physicians of Philadelphia, it features thousands medical oddities and anatomical parts.
+About 46 small portions of it lay on display in Philly’s very odd Mütter Museum, which has quite the collection of other medical oddities.

 Address: 19 S 22nd St, Philadelphia, PA 19103

 47. Pat’s vs Geno’s

 You’ve gotta try the famous Philly cheesesteak somewhere!
 Unfortunately, my mom can’t make them for random people, so these two places will have to do!
 Why not compare the one from Pat’s and the one from Geno’s to see which is better?